-Join Michael Sullivan for an in-depth discussion in this video Consuming a web API, part of Up and Running with ASP.NET.
+Join Michael Sullivan for an in-depth discussion in this video Consuming a web API, part of Learning ASP.NET.

 …Now let's see what it looks like to make calls to…our restful API from a client that you're probably more familiar with.…We'll use a web form to test a jQuery Ajax call…and also a C Sharp service side call in the code behind.…We'll continue with the Explore California solution from the last video, so that we…can run a single application to test all this to keep things a little simpler.…We'll just add our Web Form to the API project.…So right-click, Add, and you can choose Web Form right from this Context menu.…

 I'm going to call it API client.…Let's go ahead and add a title up here.…Explore California Tours.…And then I'm going to add an ID to this inner div, so that…I can use it to dynamically add content that I retrieve from my web API.…We'll just call it tours.…Now in the scripts folder, let's go ahead and…add the minimized J Query library to the page.…And underneath that, I'm going to add a function.…To be executed when the dom is ready.…

 An easy way to retrieve all of the tours…in the system, using jQuery Ajax, is to getJSON method.…